 - 1. Either hold and drag or tap and drag selection handles to select the desired range of faders. - 2.
-Tap NEW and select your path/width choice from the pop-up.
+Tap NEW and select a path/width choice from the pop-up.
 All selected faders will then be populated with the chosen path type/width.
-If a main, group, aux or track is chosen, the selected faders will be populated with buses in consecutive order.
-For example, if you select four faders, and then choose aux master 4, the faders will be populated with aux masters 4, 5, 6 and 7.
+If a main, group, aux is chosen, the selected faders will be populated with buses in consecutive order.
+For example, if the user selects four faders, and then choose aux master 4, the faders will be populated with aux masters 4, 5, 6 and 7.